 THE BRANDED BUTCHER (225 N. Lumpkin St.) Paintings and drawings by Sanithna Phansavanh.

 BROAD STREET COFFEE (1660 W. Broad St.) Photography by Jeremy Ayers.

 CINÉ BARCAFÉ (234 W. Hancock Ave.)
 Works by Julia Allen.
 Opening reception May 2.
 Through June 25.

 THE CLASSIC CENTER (300 N. Thomas St.) "Here & There" includes photography by Thom Houser, Michael Marshall, Jim Fiscus and Chris Bilheimer, Rinne Allen, Michael Lachowski and Michael Oliveri. • "Inhabit" features paintings by Jennifer Hartley, Hooper Turner, Claire Dunphy and Art Rosenbaum.

 FARMINGTON DEPOT GALLERY (1011 Salem Rd., Farmington) Owned and staffed by 14 artists, the gallery exhibits paintings, sculpture, folk art, ceramics and fine furniture.
-Permanent collection artists include Anna Marino, Tom Phillips, Larry Hamilton and more. • In the lower gallery, "Heads Up," ceramic works by Cheri Wranosky.
+Permanent collection artists include Nick Joslyn, Peter Loose, PM Goulding and more. • In the lower gallery, "Heads Up," ceramic works by Cheri Wranosky.
+Opening reception May 4.
 Through June 18.